vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 Now, let's explain each step in more detail.

-### Configure the HTTPS call that is coming from a sender
+### Configure the incoming HTTP call

-No much to do here other than just defining the route for the external call.
-In our case we just use the name of the function module.
+We define the route for the external call.
+In our case, we use the name of the function module.

 ![image](/assets/2025-06-05/080.png)

-It's also imprtant to allow the parameter i_vstel to be routed from the external caller to be a header within the integration flow.
+It's also important to allow the parameter `i_vstel` to be routed from the external caller to a header within the integration flow.

 ![image](/assets/2025-06-05/075.png)